babyfish-ct/kimmer/doc/kimmer-sql/table-joins.md

 1. If all the conflicting table joins are left outer joins, the left outer join is finally adopted.
 2. If any one of the conflicting table joins is an inner join, the inner join is finally adopted.

+#### Unused table joins

+No matter what methods you use, if some temporary table joins are not used by any part of SQL at runtime, they will directly be discarded.

 ## 2. Phantom join

 Phantom join is a very simple concept, just compare it with normal join to understand.